ltovarm/leetcode/top_interview_150/readme.md

 - `/convert_Sorted_Array_To_Binary_Search_Tree` : Given an integer array `nums` where the elements are sorted in ascending order, convert it to a height-balanced binary search tree.
 - `/search_2D_matrix` : Given an integer target, return true if target is in matrix or false otherwise.
 - `/find_Peak_Element` : Given a 0-indexed integer array nums, find a peak element, and return its index.
+- `/remove_duplicates_from_sorted_array` : Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.

 ## Repository Contents